flouciel/flouciel.github.io/src/content/blog/acquiring-ipa.md

 $ ipatool search Spotify
 $ ipatool download -b com.spotify.client -o spotify.ipa
 ```

-## Extract IPA from jailbroken device
+## if you need extract IPA from jailbroken device

 The traditional method to extract decrypted IPA files from a jailbroken iOS device involves using frida-ios-dump.
 This tool relies on Frida to dump and decrypt apps directly from the device.